 Burns can arise from contact with heat (thermal burns), electricity (electric burns), acid or base chemicals (chemical burns), or sources of radiation such as the sun or x-ray machines (radiation burns).
 A “burn” is the damaging of the dermis and/or the lower layers of the skin and underlying tendons and muscle tissue, from contact with an element that singes or destroys the skin.
 Physicians classify burn injuries into three main categories, depending on their severity:

-Our Gwinnett County personal injury lawyers recognize that the most common causes of burn injuries relate to the negligence and carelessness of others.
+Our lawyers recognize that the most common causes of burn injuries relate to the negligence and carelessness of others.
 A reckless driver, careless product manufacturer, or negligent employer could be the reason a preventable burn injury happens.
-Burns most often arise from car accidents, motorcycle accidents, fires, explosions, scalds at home, exposure to dangerous chemicals, hot metals, defective products, or ultraviolet light.
-No matter what caused your burn injury, discuss your case with our burn injury attorneys.
+Burns most often arise from car accidents, fires, explosions, scalds at home, exposure to dangerous chemicals, hot metals, or ultraviolet light.
+No matter what caused your burn injury, discuss your case with our personal injury attorneys.
+Our burn injury lawyers can give you the legal attention to recover damages from your accident.

 “Liability,” or legal responsibility, for a burn injury will depend upon the factors leading up to the victim’s accident.
 The location of the accident and the parties involved can determine liability.
 If you experienced an electrocution while working at a construction site, for example, your employer and/or the property owner could be liable for your injuries.
 If a water heater exploded in your home, the manufacturer of the product might be liable.
 In any situation in which someone reasonably could have prevented your burns yet failed to do so, that person might be responsible for repaying your damages.

 The easiest way to determine liability for a serious burn injury is with help from an attorney.
-The experienced Gwinnett County burn injury lawyers at Dermer Appel Ruder have the experience, knowledge, and resources to easily identify the most likely defendant(s) in your case.
-We will then work with you to tailor a solution to your unique legal challenges.
+The Georgia burn injury lawyers at Dermer Appel Ruder have the experience, knowledge, and resources to easily identify the most likely defendant(s) in your case.
+We’ll then work with you to tailor a solution to your unique legal challenges.
 Find out what your burn injury claim might be worth – contact us to request a free consultation with one of our lead lawyers.
-We do not let insurance companies take advantage of burn injury victims with low-ball settlement offers.
-Serving Atlanta and all surrounding areas for personal injury cases.
+Serving Atlanta and all surrounding areas including but not limited to Peachtree Corners, Alpharetta, Duluth, Johns Creek, Roswell & Dunwoody.